-The Anti-Doping Organization with Results Management responsibility shall also notify the Athlete's National Anti-Doping Organization, International Federation and WADA of the assertion of an anti-doping rule violation simultaneously with the notice to the Athlete or other Person; provided, however, the Anti-Doping Organization with Results Management responsibility may, upon WADA's written approval which it may grant or deny at its discretion, delay or withhold the notice required by this Article 14.1.2.94
+The Anti-Doping Organization with Results Management responsibility shall also notify the Athlete's National Anti-Doping Organization, International Federation, any other Anti-Doping Organization with a right to appeal under Article 13.2.3, and WADA of the assertion of an anti-doping rule violation or violation of Article 10.14.1 simultaneously with the notice to the Athlete or other Person; provided, however, the Anti-Doping Organization with Results Management responsibility may, upon WADA's written approval which it may grant or deny at its discretion, delay or withhold the notice required by this Article 14.1.1.109

-14.1.3 Content of an Anti-Doping Rule Violation Notice
+14.1.2 Content of an Anti-Doping Rule Violation Notice

-Notification shall include: the Athlete's or other Person's name, country, sport and discipline within the sport, the Athlete's competitive level, whether the test was In-Competition or Out-of-Competition, the date of Sample collection, the analytical result reported by the laboratory and other information as required by the International Standard for Results Management, or, for anti-doping rule violations other than Article 2.1, the rule violated and the basis of the asserted violation.
+Notification shall include: the Athlete's or other Person's name, country, sport and discipline within the sport, the Athlete's competitive level, whether the test was In-Competition or Out-of-Competition, the date of Sample collection, the analytical result reported by the laboratory and other information as required by the International Standard for Results Management, or, for anti-doping rule violations other than Article 2.1 or violation of Article 10.14.1, the rule violated and the basis of the asserted violation.

-14.1.4 Status Reports
+14.1.3 Status Reports

-Except with respect to investigations which have not resulted in a notice of an antidoping rule violation pursuant to Article 14.1.1, the Anti-Doping Organizations referenced in Article 14.1.2 shall be regularly updated on the status and findings of any review or proceedings conducted pursuant to Article 7, 8 or 13 and shall be provided with a prompt written reasoned explanation or decision explaining the resolution of the matter.
+Except with respect to investigations which have not resulted in a notice of an antidoping rule violation pursuant to Article 7.2, the Anti-Doping Organizations referenced in Article 14.1.1 shall be regularly updated on the status and findings of any review or proceedings conducted pursuant to Article 7, 8 or 13 and shall be provided with a prompt written reasoned explanation or decision explaining the resolution of the matter.